What to Expect?

 To demonstrate its commitment to this mentoring program, the firm occasionally awards prizes and accolades to mentors who receive significant praise from their mentees.
 These prizes have come in a variety of forms over the years, such as travel vouchers, trophies, and bragging rights.

 In order to help associates and counsel meet their professional development goals, performance evaluations are conducted annually each fall by the partners in the associate’s practice group and any other partner or counsel the associate identifies to provide feedback through an evaluation.
 First-year associates and lateral hires receive a mid-year evaluation as well as the fall evaluation.
-Evaluations constructively identify specific strengths and weaknesses with in order to improve legal skills and business judgment.
+Evaluations constructively identify specific strengths and areas for improvement in order to improve legal skills and business judgment.
 Evaluating partners also use their experience with the associate to suggest professional development goals and milestones to be pursued in the upcoming year.

 Associates are paid based on their class year at competitive rates using an automatic lockstep increase, with raises effective on January 1 of each year.
 After six months of employment, associates can participate in our bonus system, which contains clearly articulated guidelines for annual bonuses.
 Partners may also choose to award “spot bonuses” at any time during the year to recognize excellence, diligence, or an outstanding result.